devonfw-tutorials/katacoda-scenarios-dev/93_Angular-tutorial-for-lazy-loading-using-devon4ng_devon4ng-lazy-loading/step5.md

 Next, for the feature modules, you will add the routes &#39;first/second-left&#39; and &#39;first/second-right&#39; pointing to their respective `ContentComponent` in `first-routing.module.ts`.
 And then import `SecondLeftModule` and `SecondRightModule` in `first.module.ts`

-Switch to the IDE and open the file 'devonfw/workspaces/main/level-app/src/app/app-routing.module.ts'.
+Switch to the editor and open the file 'devonfw/workspaces/main/level-app/src/app/app-routing.module.ts'.

 `devonfw/workspaces/main/level-app/src/app/app-routing.module.ts`{{open}}